nix-community/nixpkgs-wayland/README.md

 Packages from this overlay are regularly built against `nixos-unstable` and pushed to this cache.

+### Continuous Integration

+We have multiple CI jobs:
+1. Update - this tries to advance nixpkgs and upgrade all packages.
+If it can successfully build them, the updates are push to master.
+2. Advance - this tries to advance nixpkgs without touching the packages.
+This can help show when nixpkgs upgrades via `nixos-unstable` has advanced into a state where we are broken building against it.
+3. Build - this just proves that `master` was working against `nixos-unstable` at the point in time captured by whatever is in `flake.lock` on `master`.

+We don't have CI on Pull Requests, but I keep an eye on it after merging external contributions.

 ### Flake Usage

 - Build and run [the Wayland-fixed up](https://github.com/obsproject/obs-studio/pull/2484) version of [OBS-Studio](https://obsproject.com/):